efegurkan/dotfiles/README.md

 * \<C-h\>
 * \<C-l\>

-* gr to go on previous line
+* gr to go on previous tab
+* gt to go on next tab

 * \<C-a\> toggle relative number mode func